msa03/QA_Final_Project_Spring_Petclinic/README.md

 ### Project planning
 We used github to host our code repository and we decided to use Jira for our project management.
 We chose this over Trello because it had a feature to integrate with our github repository for the project and allowed us to clearly assign tasks to individuals, which made our morning standups more efficient.
+### Jira
+We used Jira as our planning software aplication for issue tracking and project managment, this helped us work within the agile frameworks.
+We got a good snesne of where the project was at all times and where it was heading.
+This made delegeating task a lot easier for our group.
 ### Cost estimation
 We decided to use a t2.medium instance for the Jenkins server and a t2.medium instance for the kubernetes cluster.
 The cost of a t2.medium is $0.0464/hour and a kubernetes cluster is $0.10/hour.
 It was estimated that we would run these resources for approximately 24 hours, a day before the presentation, which was estimated at $5.